Michaeltilsley/momentum-ml-ic-validated/README.md

 ## Key result

-The rolling-retrained model shows a genuine, positive, modest Information Coefficient (≈0.01) and a better Sharpe ratio and shallower drawdown than pure momentum — evidence that periodically refreshing the model on new data adds real predictive value, not just a smoother-looking equity curve.
+The rolling-retrained model shows a genuine, positive, modest Information Coefficient (≈0.01) and a better Sharpe ratio and shallower drawdown than pure momentum, evidence that periodically refreshing the model on new data adds real predictive value, not just a smoother-looking equity curve.
 The static model, by contrast, shows essentially no skill by the same measure, which is itself a useful finding: it isolates *why* the retrained version works, rather than just observing that it does.
 Full breakdown and discussion in the notebook.

 ## Notes on methodology

-- The stock universe is a hand-picked list of large, well-known companies, backfilled to 2009 — a common simplification in backtests like this, but one that likely inflates absolute returns somewhat (survivorship bias), since it excludes companies that were delisted or fell out of the large-cap universe over that period.
+- The stock universe is a hand-picked list of large, well-known companies, backfilled to 2009, a common simplification in backtests like this, but one that likely inflates absolute returns somewhat (survivorship bias), since it excludes companies that were delisted or fell out of the large-cap universe over that period.
 Discussed in more depth in the notebook.
 - Built with a single random seed and one backtest path; re-running with multiple seeds would be a natural next step to test robustness.